Skip to main content

 Figure \(\PageIndex{1}\) illustrates the localization/binding of signaling enzymes (PKA, PKA substrates, PDE, other kinases) to AKAPs.

-Note that some AKAPs can also bind PKA substrates, facilitating their phosphorylation and minimizing the phosphorylation of the wrong targets.
+Note that some AKAPs can also bind to PKA substrates, facilitating their phosphorylation and minimizing the phosphorylation of incorrect targets.

-AKAPs use an amphiphilic helix to interact with the R2 regulatory dimer of the PKA.
+AKAPs utilize an amphiphilic helix to interact with the R2 regulatory subunit of protein kinase A (PKA).
 Some AKAPs bind to just one of the regulatory subunits.
-Note that some AKAPs can also bind PKA substrates, facilitating their phosphorylation and minimizing the phosphorylation of the wrong targets.
+Note that some AKAPs can also bind to PKA substrates, facilitating their phosphorylation and minimizing the phosphorylation of incorrect targets.

 Figure \(\PageIndex{2}\) shows specific AKAP complexes in the heart that could be targeted for drug therapies.